th-otto/tos1x/README.md

 ### Desktop
   * When viewing a text file, the mouse button can be used to scroll a page.
   * A new bug has been introduced that prevents you from booting in medium resolution.

+User visible differences between 1.62 and 1.06 that have been identified:

+### BIOS
+   * None.
+The BIOS is completely identical.

+### GEMDOS
+   * The Pexec function has been reorganized in order to catch I/O errors during program loading.
+   * The bug that was corrected by POOLFIX has been fixed
+   * Checks for the _longframe variable were removed from entry point again
+   * There is already a prototype version of Mxalloc(), but it is not used by the dispatcher
+   * Version reported is now 0.17